IMDC/LiveDescribe-Desktop/README.md

 http://writeablebitmapex.codeplex.com/

-Just save the file and extract it anywhere on your computer Right click References click Add References > Browse and add the .dll files wherever it is saved.
+Just save the file and extract it anywhere on your computer Right click References click Add References > Browse and add the .dll files wherever they are saved.